MobileFirst-Platform-Developer-Center/PincodeSwiftSiriShorcut/README.md

 IBM MobileFirst Platform Foundation
 ===
-## PinCodeSwiftSiriShorcut
+## PinCodeSwiftSiriShortcut
-A sample application demonstrating use of the CredentialsValidation Security Check along with Apple's Siri Shorcut feature.
+A sample application demonstrating use of the CredentialsValidation Security Check along with Apple's Siri Shortcut feature.

 ### Usage